Snap Lens Academy · Learning Design

 By 2025, the technology had changed.
 So had the conversations.

 In 2023, I used AI to teach myself about AR faster than I ever could have.
 By 2025, I had to help students figure out how to do the same thing.
 Between those two engagements, generative AI fundamentally changed how Snapchat approached AR technology and design.
-It changed the tools scholars were using for 3D modeling, texturing, and development.
-And it changed the conversations we needed to have in the classroom.
+The tools scholars were using had changed.
+The conversations we needed to have in the classroom had changed.

 01